 It’s the same case with the social media influencer industry.
 Every day red flags go up and people come up to us saying that they signed up with a fake influencer.
 And now they want us to fix the mess.
 While digital marketing and digital business promotion are incredibly successful, it’s still nascent with respect to regulatory intervention that can prevent fraud.

-It’s also one of the reasons why the demand for fake Instagram followers increased by 71% over the last year.
+It’s also one of the reasons why the demand for fake Instagram followers continues to rise over the years.

 For these reasons, it’s better if you keep a lookout for yourself before someone scams you out of a fair bit of money without any results to show for it.
 Considering the growing importance and the sums of money flowing into the industry, it’s probably safe to assume that there are at least a few thousand dollars of yours tied into your marketing budget.